mikimer/LoRa/5_AssembleHardware.md

 * To allow the mDot to mount properly, bend the two pins in the XB_TX row that are next to digital pins 11 and 12.
 * The Arduino transmit pin (TX1) needs to connect to the mDot's receive pin (RX).
 To do this, use a male-female wire to connect XBee shield to connect mDot's receive Pin 2 (XB_RX) to Arduino pin 18.
-* And vice versa, The Arduino receive pin (RX1) needs to connect to the mDot's transmit pin (TX).
+* The Arduino receive pin (RX1) needs to connect to the mDot's transmit pin (TX).
 To do this, use a male-female wire to connect XBee shield to connect mDot's receive Pin 3 (XB_TX) to Arduino pin 19.
 * Mount the mDot on top of the XBee shield.
 Then mount the XBee shield on top of the Arduino Uno.
 * Use a wire to connect mDot reset pin 5 to Arduino analog pin A0.
 * Connect the Arduino 5V and GND to the power and ground rails (pins) on the sensors.